UA-Libraries-Research-Data-Services/EDirectChemInfo/04_EDirect_PubChem_Recipes.md

 _tested on 2020.06.23, total count was 682._

 Note that I escaped (`\`) the internal quotes in the above query.
 Sometimes this is not necessary (in my experience it depends on the NCBI database).
-If you are unsure how the query is being interpreted, run the `esearch` function with `-log`.
+If you are unsure how the query is being interpreted, run the `esearch` function with the `-log` option.
 This reports out the parsed query at the end of the returned XML:

 ```console